Supreme Court denies bail to former IPS officer Sanjiv Bhatt in 1990 custodial death case

 The VHP is part of a group of Hindutva organisations led by the Rashtriya Swayamsevak Sangh, the parent organisation of the BJP.

+Bhatt had moved the Supreme Court in 2011 against Narendra Modi, the chief minister of Gujarat at the time, and accused him of encouraging the 2002 communal riots in the state that left 1,000 people dead, most of them Muslims.

-One of the detainees, Prabhudas Vaishnani, died in the hospital of renal failure after he was released.
+One of the detainees in the 1990 custodial death case, Prabhudas Vaishnani, died in the hospital of renal failure after he was released.
 Vaishnani’s family alleged that custodial torture by Bhatt and his colleagues had led to the death.
-It was alleged that the police had prevented the detainees from drinking water, which damaged Vaishnani’s kidneys.
+They alleged that the police had prevented the detainees from drinking water, which damaged Vaishnani’s kidneys.

 The nationwide strike had been called to protest the arrest of BJP leader LK Advani, who was the party’s chief at the time.
 Advani had been leading a rath yatra from Gujarat’s Somnath to Ayodhya in Uttar Pradesh, which eventually culminated in the demolition of the Babri Masjid.